-Can my Dependents Join me With an E2 Visa?
+Can my Dependents Join Me?

 The E2 visa allows dependents to join the primary visa holder.
 Dependents are the spouse and unmarried children under 21 years old.
 They can apply at the same time as the primary visa holder for the E2 visa or later on.

 With an E2 visa, dependents are allowed to study and the spouse is allowed to work.
 To begin working, the spouse must obtain an Employment Authorization Document (EAD) by filing Form I-765, Employment Authorization.

 The period of validity for the E2 dependents visa is the same as the primary visa holder.
 However, if the dependents want to extend the validity of the visa, they must apply for the extension by filing Form I-539, Application to Extend or Change Status.
 Dependents do not get automatic renewals if they leave the US and return.

 Additionally, E2 visa dependents can change status if the primary visa holder changes status too.
 Also, if the primary visa holder gets a Green Card, the dependents qualify to get it too.

 How to Apply for a Green Card as an E2 Visa Holder?